weberja/lua-cmake/README.md

 - A git clone of the upstream [sources](https://github.com/lua/lua) is configured as a submodule, such that recursive initialization of this repository pulls them in.

 The Lua version pulled in is the current v5.4.1.
-The library is built as C (not C++, which is possible), with default upstream compiler flags.
+The library is built as C++ (not C, which is the default possible), with default upstream compiler flags.
 Whether a shared or static library is built depends on `cmake`'s [`BUILD_SHARED_LIBS`](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html) flag.
 No